mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 # Create a project

+The project creation section is the base that allows you to have a project that can be managed and developed through each area of DevOps Console.

+!!!Warning
+  Before starting to create a project, you have to create the following features with the help of the guidelines explained above:
+    * *Tenant*: Which is the upper level of projects.
+Each project created under the same Tenant share the same information, like the configuration of the environments;
+    * *Template*: It creates a repository with pre-compiled libraries and settings.

 To create a project, click on the `Create new project` button on DevOps Console homepage.

-progetto è la base del progetto,

-fatto fase installazione, tenent, template, se li hai inizia da 1, altrimenti creali

 The project creation is divided in 5 different sections:

+1. **General**

-1. **General**: In this section, you are required to insert the general information about your new project:
+In this section, you are required to insert the general information about your new project:

    * *Tenant* (mandatory): You have to select your Tenant, which enables you to keep the same configuration for different projects, from a list of pre-configured Tenants.